gcanti/fp-ts/docs/modules/Record.ts.md

 Intersection of two `Record`s.
-Takes two `Record`s and produces a `Record` combining only the entries of the two inputs with the same key.
+Takes two `Record`s and produces a `Record` combining only the entries of the two inputswith the same key.
 It uses the `concat` function of the provided `Magma` to combine the elements.